Get 80% off your plan for your first 3 months*

 The five key accounting records are:

-3. The general ledger (a summary of all journal entries by account).
+• General ledger: a summary of all journal entries by account

 Do I need to record every single business transaction?

-Yes, every transaction that has a financial impact on your business must be recorded, no matter how small.
+Every transaction with a financial impact on your business must be recorded, no matter how small.
 This includes every sale, purchase, payment, and receipt.
-Consistent recording is essential for accurate financial reporting and tax compliance.
+Consistent recording ensures accurate financial reporting and tax compliance.

 Disclaimer